l33tdaima/l33tdaima/p285m/README.md

 - A node's successor is
   - Its direct parent or null if it dosen't have right child
   - The smallest node when inorder traversal of its right child

+The iterative approach is
+- Walk left if target is less than root, and set root to be a potential successor candidate
+- Walk right if target is greater or equal to root
+- Return the candidate when reaching leaf

 In addition, a node's predecessor is
   - The largest node when inorder traversal of its left child